*Sutta*/*Sutra* Structure

 We are grateful to Lion’s Roarfor graciously providing free access to our users to access their articles referenced in the MWE curricular framework.

-Here is a list of the Learning Goals which link to Lion’s Roar content.
+Below is a list of the Learning Goals which link to Lion’s Roar content.
+Additionally, you can view many other Lion’s Roar resources (include articles MWE has reposted with permission) in our resource library.

 Analyze the work of exemplary, socially engaged Buddhists; implement their principles in daily life; and evaluate how modern engaged Buddhism aligns with the Buddha’s original teachings.